 Still charmed by Rome?
 Still hungry for more of those “bucket list” experiences?
 Get a scoop of gelato and stroll toward the Spanish Steps for a look at the city’s best-known staircase and for some top-notch people-watching.
 Then, with the change from your gelato, wind your way to the Trevi Fountain and wait your turn to do the ritualistic coin-throwing routine.

-The great thing about things like the Spanish Steps and the Trevi are that although the scenes there are always changing, they’re always the same (if y’know what I mean).
+The great thing about things like the Spanish Steps and the Trevi is that although the scenes there are always changing, they’re always the same (if y’know what I mean).
 Having seen these two things on your first day in Rome, you probably won’t have to stop by and see them again, in other words.
 And even though I love the Pantheon more than any other building in Rome, I’d even say that if you spent a little bit of time wandering around the inside and noticed the tombs of the painter Raphael, two Italian kings, and on Italian queen – then you may not even need to re-visit the Pantheon, either.

 Cap the end of your first day in Rome with a meal on one of the city’s famous squares (though keep in mind you’re often paying for the view more than the food) or on a quiet side-street in a place recommended by the guy at the newsstand where you bought your bus map – just be sure you know what Roman specialties are in season so you know what to order.